zhangzheheng12345/Lightest/README.md

     int var = 123456;
     MSG("Hello from testname"); // Output a message.
     LOG(var); // Output the shared variable of var.
-};
+}
 ```

-* All the defined tests will be automatically run.
+* All the defined tests will be automatically run if you add a macro `MAIN`.

-  You can also call `testing.TestAll()` out of tests and test cases.`testing.TestAll()` will run the signed tests clear the signing list without giving a total report.
+It provides a default main function which calls `lightest::Signer::TestAll()` and `lightest::Testing::ReportTotal()` to run the tests & report.

 * A total report will be automatically provided in the end.
 (*The test case feature is removed*)